nikitavoloboev/data/docs/security/security.md

 - [feroxbuster](https://github.com/epi052/feroxbuster) - Fast, simple, recursive content discovery tool written in Rust.
 - [Transparent Release](https://github.com/project-oak/transparent-release) - Builds on the idea of binary transparency and extends it in a few directions.
 - [Apple Security Research](https://security.apple.com/)
+- [Phylum](https://www.phylum.io/) - Automate software supply chain security to block new risks, prioritize existing issues and only use open-source code that you trust. ([CLI](https://github.com/phylum-dev/cli))